Ilmor: 2.65 litre Indy car V-8

-Both engineers were working at Cosworth on the Cosworth DFX turbocharged methanol engine for the CART Indy Car World Series; differences of opinion over the direction in which DFX development should go (Cosworth were inherently conservative as they had a near monopoly) led them to break away from their parent company to pursue their own ideas.
+Both engineers were working at Cosworth on the Cosworth DFX turbocharged methanol engine for the CART Indy Car World Series; differences of opinion over the future development direction led them to break away from their parent company to pursue their own ideas.
 There was some acrimony in their split from Cosworth, their former employer claiming that the Ilmor engine was little different from their planned modifications to the DFX.

 Founded as an independent British engine manufacturer in 1983, it started building engines for Indy cars with the money of team owner and chassis manufacturer Roger Penske.
 The Ilmor 265-A, badged initially as the Ilmor-Chevrolet Indy V-8, debuted at the 1986 Indianapolis 500 with Team Penske driver Al Unser.
 In 1987, the engine program expanded to all three Penske team drivers (Rick Mears, Danny Sullivan, and Al Unser), Patrick Racing, and Newman/Haas Racing.
 Mario Andretti, driving for Newman/Haas, won at Long Beach, the engine's first Indy car victory.
 He also won the pole position for the 1987 Indianapolis 500.
-A year later, Rick Mears won the 1988 Indianapolis 500, the engine's first win at Indianapolis.
-The engine went on to have a stellar record in CART.
-From 1987 to 1991, the "Chevy-A" engine won 64 of 78 races.
+Rick Mears earned the first victory for the engine in a 500 mile race at the 1987 Pocono 500.
+A year later, now badged as the Chevrolet Indy V-8, Mears won the 1988 Indianapolis 500, the engine's first win at Indianapolis.
+The engine went on to have a record in CART of winning 64 of 78 races from 1987 to 1991.

 In 1992, the 265-A engine was followed up by the 265-B engine.
 The "Chevy-B" was fielded singly by Penske Racing (Rick Mears and Emerson Fittipaldi) in 1992 and won four CART series races.
-All other Ilmor teams remained with the venerable "Chevy-A" for 1992.
-Bobby Rahal, driving a "Chevy-A" won the 1992 CART championship, the fifth consecutive (and final) for the 265-A. Al Unser Jr. won the 1992 Indianapolis 500 driving a "Chevy-A", also the fifth consecutive (and final) Indy 500 win for the 265-A. Emerson Fittipaldi drove a "Chevy-B" to 4th place in points, but both he and Mears dropped out of that year's Indy 500 due to crashes.
-It was at this time that Ilmor was receiving new competition from Cosworth, which had just introduced their new powerplant, the Ford-Cosworth XB.
+All other Ilmor teams remained with the "Chevy-A" for 1992.
+Bobby Rahal, driving a "Chevy-A" won the 1992 CART championship, the fifth consecutive (and final) for the 265-A. Al Unser Jr. won the 1992 Indianapolis 500 driving a "Chevy-A", also the fifth consecutive (and final) Indy 500 win for the 265-A. Emerson Fittipaldi drove a "Chevy-B" to 4th place in points.